Stevenrej/reading-notes/class-01_4.md

 1. How would you describe Node to a non-technical friend?

-- Node allows you to install and use tools to help with creating and running websites as well as taking care of tasks that allow webistes to run smoothly behind the scenes.
+- Node allows you to install and use tools to help with creating and running websites as well as taking care of tasks that allow websites to run smoothly behind the scenes.

 2. What does it mean that Node is a JavaScript runtime?